If you have a sewing project, some basic hand sewing stitches will get

 seam, you can use the whipstitch, another of the basic hand sewing

-the top layer fabric with your needle between the two pieces, this will
+through the top layer fabric with your needle between the two

 Next, you run the needle through both fabrics close to where you